Siphon880gh/ga4-nodejs-backend/context.md

 - **Multi-Level Sorting**: Supports primary/secondary sorting levels
 - **Preset Integrity**: Maintains intended sorting for all preset queries

-## Site Selection
+## Property Selection

-The CLI now includes intelligent site selection that remembers your choice:
+The CLI now includes intelligent property selection that remembers your choice:

-### Site Selection Features
+### Property Selection Features
-- **Interactive Selection**: Choose from verified GSC properties using arrow keys
+- **Interactive Selection**: Choose from GA4 properties using arrow keys
-- **Persistent Memory**: Your selection is saved in `.selected_site.json`
+- **Persistent Memory**: Your selection is saved in SQLite database
-- **Verified Properties Only**: Only shows properties you have full access to
+- **Accessible Properties Only**: Only shows properties you have access to
-- **Automatic Usage**: Selected site is automatically used for all queries
+- **Automatic Usage**: Selected property is automatically used for all queries
 - **Easy Changes**: Change your selection anytime from the main menu

 **Detailed Implementation**: See [context-site-selection.md](./context-site-selection.md) for complete technical details.